FEgor04/ppx_validate/README.md

            in Result.ok { firstName; age }
 ```

-Which allows use to use it like that:
+Which allows to use `validate_t` function like that:
 ```ocaml
 let value_raw = { firstName="John"; age = 10 }
 let value = validate_t value_raw (** Result.err `age "value should be at least 18" *)